Logo Futurismo

 Álvaro RP | The natural beauty of Poça Simão Dias

-Velas boasts a rich historical, cultural, and religious heritage, including museums, churches, and forts, offering a captivating architectural variety.
+Velas boasts a rich historical, cultural, and religious heritage, featuring museums, churches, and forts that offer a captivating array of architectural styles.
 So, if you’re passing through, take the opportunity to stroll through the city’s typical streets and explore its true essence.
 In addition, this city is the largest on the island and affectionately carries the nickname Cheese Capital of the Azores, offering a wide range of São Jorge cheeses to taste.

 Here, you will also find the natural pools of Poça dos Frades and the Preguiça bathing area, which offer a unique diving experience.
 Volcanic rocks surround the crystal-clear waters, and breathtaking views of the islands of Pico and Faial are also available.